-The projected general wage growth is 3.0% (adopted 11/8/18); merit and longevity increases range from 0.0% to 16.0% (adopted 11/8/18) depending upon the sample years of service.
+The projected general wage growth is 3.0% (adopted 11/8/18); merit and longevity increases range from 0.0% to 10.0% (adopted 5/11/23) depending upon the sample years of service.
 These increases include an underlying assumption of 2.5% for inflation (adopted 11/8/18).
 The table for Pay Increase Assumptions is shown on the following pages.

 Normal cost and the allocation of actuarial present values between service rendered before and after the valuation date were determined using the entry age normal actuarial cost method.
 Unfunded actuarial accrued liabilities were amortized by level percent of payroll contributions (principal and interest combined) over a closed 30 year period, beginning with the April 30, 2017 valuation.
-Any new UAAL generated in subsequent years will be layered and amortized over a closed 20-year period.
-(Adopted 11/8/16)
+Any new UAAL generated in subsequent years will be layered and amortized over a closed 20-year period. (adopted 11/8/16)

-The System assumes the Retirement Board will grant a 2.5% cost of living adjustment, as allowed by state statute, in each year that statutory provisions are met.
-(Adopted 7/9/13)
+The System assumes the Retirement Board will grant a 2.5% cost of living adjustment, as allowed by state statute, in each year that statutory provisions are met. (adopted 7/9/13)

 The System periodically prepares a study using actual experience in order to develop assumptions to be used in its actuarial valuations.
-The latest study was initially completed and presented to the Board in April 2018 for the period May 1, 2012 through April 30, 2017.
-Further analysis of the investment return assumption was required.
-That work was completed and the Retirement Board adopted the recommendations and assumptions at the November 8, 2018 board meeting to be used in the valuation for the fiscal year ending April 30, 2019.
-The experience study report is dated December 11, 2018.
+The latest study was initially completed and presented to the Board in May 2023 for the period May 1, 2017 through April 30, 2022.
+The Retirement Board adopted the recommendations and economic assumptions at the May 11, 2023 board meeting and the recommendations and demographic assumptions at the June 8, 2023 board meeting to be used in the valuation for the fiscal year ending April 30, 2023.
+The experience study results were presented to the Board on June 8, 2023.

-The most recent valuation was completed by Cavanaugh Macdonald Consulting, LLC and was based on members of the System as of April 30, 2022.
+The most recent valuation was completed by Cavanaugh Macdonald Consulting, LLC and was based on members of the System as of April 30, 2023.
 All census data was supplied by the System and was subject to reasonable consistency checks.
 Cavanaugh Macdonald Consulting, LLC completed the valuations since 2011.
 Milliman, Inc. completed the 2007 through 2010 valuations.
 Gabriel, Roeder, Smith & Company completed the valuations from 2002 through 2006.
 William M. Mercer, Inc. completed all previous valuations.